 Their website is available in multiple languages: English, Ukrainian, German, Estonian and Russian.
 That gives you a clear idea of their target markets.

 The founders are from Riga and are experts in that market, so they are trying to stick to their core competencies and focus on a few quality projects at a time.
-In this sense, they are different from the other bigger platforms like Housers and EstateGuru that also have a secondary market and go for high volumes.
+In this sense, they are different from the other bigger platforms like EstateGuru which also have a secondary market and go for high volumes.

 The bulk of the investors that use Bulkestate hail from Germany, Estonia with a trend for new investors from Denmark, Holland, Spain and Portugal.